Karo-1.png

 Burden of proof

-The reversal of the burden of proof in cases of claimed discrimination remains in force.
-However, whistleblowers must explicitly refer to this in court proceedings.
-The right to claim compensation for pain and suffering for reporters has been abolished.
+The law also provides for a reversal of the burden of proof if the reporting person suffers a disadvantage in connection with their professional activity.
+However, whistleblowers must expressly invoke this in court proceedings.
+The claim for compensation for whistleblowers has been removed.

 Fines